blurbusters/RefreshRateCalculator/README.md

 * APIs for high level frame presentation include XBox/MonoGame Draw(), Unity3D Update(), etc.
 * APIs for zero-graphics timestamps (e.g. independent/separate thread) include Windows D3DKMTWaitForVerticalBlankEvent()
 * While not normally used for beam racing, this algorithm is sufficiently accurate enough for cross-platform raster estimates for beam racing applications, based on a time offset between refresh cycle timestamps! (~1% error vs vertical resolution is possible on modern AMD/NVIDIA GPUs).
+* Can be used for tearingless VSYNC OFF algorithms (scanline-specific tearline steering offscreen ala RTSS Scanline Sync or SpecialK Latent Sync) as long as separate thread is able to monitor and provide your (jittery) VSYNC or refresh cycle timestamps.
+Or if your platform/framework supports simultaneous VSYNC ON (offscreen) and VSYNC OFF (visible) in separate threads/contexts.

 ## SIMPLE CODE EXAMPLE